AdobeXD/plugin-samples/reference/scenegraph.md

 <a name="SceneNode+resize"></a>

 ### *sceneNode.resize(width, height)*
-Attempts to change localBounds.width & height to match the specified sizes.
-This operation may not succeed, since some nodes are not resizable.
+Attempts to change `localBounds.width` & `height` to match the specified sizes.
+The result is not guaranteed to match your requested size, since some nodes have limits on their ability to resize.

+Note that _resizing_ is different from simply _rescaling_ the content:
+* Styles like stroke weight and corner radius stay the same size, so the ratio of their size relative to the resized shape will change.
+* If this node is a Group, resizing may invoke XD's Responsive Resize feature, which rearranges items using a fluid layout and may change only the _position_ (not size) of some children.
+* Some content cannot be resized at all, or cannot stretch to change its aspect ratio.

+Rescaling, by contrast, is the effect seen when you zoom in on the view in XD, or when you export a node at a higher DPI multiplier.

-_Note:_ Currenty this does not respect the "aspect ratio lock" setting in XD's Properties panel.
+_Note:_ Currenty this function does not respect the "aspect ratio lock" setting in XD's Properties panel.
 This may be changed/fixed later.

 **Kind**: instance method of [<code>SceneNode</code>](#SceneNode)